Andreea-Chirita-upb/cvMatching/README.md

 - **Flowise**: Used for building the workflow and integrating Large Language Models (LLMs) to power the matching algorithm.
   - **LLM Chains**: Utilized LLM chains to create a structured flow for processing input and generating results.
   - **Prompt Engineering**: Write custom prompts using prompt engineering techniques to enhance the accuracy of the matching algorithm.
-  - **Advanced Structured Output Parsers**: Integrated advanced parsers to structure and analyze the output data for better decision-making and filtering.
+  - **Advanced Structured Output Parsers**: Integrated advanced parsers to structure and analyze the output data
   - **ZOD Schemas**: Employed ZOD schemas to define and validate data structures and ensure consistent results across different inputs.

 - **Frontend**: Built the user interface using **HTML**, **CSS**, and **JavaScript** to ensure responsiveness and ease of use.